emmaritcey/BaseballExercise/README.md

-# SportsAnalytics-BaseballPitches
+#Predicting Pitches Put in Play
-Predicting whether a fastball pitch is put in play by a right handed batter
+Predicting whether a fastball pitch by a right handed pitcher is put in play by a right handed batter

 ## Train and Test Model
 Run model.py to train model on training.csv and test on deploy.csv